 The set of $\{U,J_H,V\}$ and $\{U,\tJ_H,\tV\}$ in the hot-spot model are related by Fierz identity, and the interaction strengths are related by $(\tJ_H,\tV)^\intercal = \left(\begin{smallmatrix}1/2 & 3/4 \\ -1 & 1/2 \end{smallmatrix}\right) (J_H,V)^\intercal$.
 As shown in \figref{fig:interactions}, one can check that the linear combination of $J_H,V$ gives rise to $\tJ_H,\tV$.
 Based on these considerations, we can write down the following model interaction,

-Compared to realistic Coulomb interaction and phonon mediated interaction, the model interaction $H^{\mathrm{U\tilde{V}\tilde{J}}}_{\mathrm{int}}$ is short ranged and does not take the momentum-space form factor into account.
+Compared to realistic Coulomb interaction and phonon-mediated interaction, the model interaction $H^{\mathrm{U\tilde{V}\tilde{J}}}_{\mathrm{int}}$ is short-ranged and does not take the momentum-space form factor into account.
 Nevertheless, as we will show in the rest of the paper, this simple interaction still captures all the essential physics of leading instabilities in the hot-spot model.